near-ndc/voting-v2/snapshotter/README.md

 * receipt_actions
 * receipt_origin_transaction

-You can download big query dataset to the google cloud storage and then download data to the local server.
-At the 18 March 2024, the cost of migration is about 100$ + Tax (99% is outbound download) and the dataset is about 3.1TB (including indexes) of uncompressed data.
+You can download the big query dataset to Google Cloud storage and then download the data to the local server.
+On 18 March 2024, the cost of migration was about $100 + Tax (99% is outbound download), and the dataset was about 3.1TB (including indexes) of uncompressed data.

-To simplify loading, we provide a [./db_loader/load.py](script) that loads zips into postgres database.
+To simplify loading, we provide a [./db_loader/load.py](script) that loads zips into the Postgres database.

 ## Creating snapshot

 * Create indexes for loaded data.
-May take up to 8 hours (and takes about 500GB)
+It may take up to 8 hours (and takes about 500GB)

   ```bash
   psql -f sql/indexes.sql >> indexes.nohup.log